-Time and Place of Regularly Scheduled Board Meetings for Public Participation: N/A
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: No regularly held meetings.

 For More Information, Contact: Chris Beebe at 530-244-1453

 About This Report

 We test the drinking water quality for many constituents as required by state and federal regulations.
 This report shows the results of our monitoring for the period of January 1 to December 31, 2022, and may include earlier monitoring data.